An invariance principle for ergodic scale-free random environments: Introduction

-\begin{defn} A random embedded lattice $\mcl M$, endowed with conductance function $\frk c$, is {\bf translation invariant modulo scaling} if a.s.\ all of its faces are compact and it satisfies one of the following equivalent conditions. \begin{enumerate} \item {\bf Attainability as Lebesgue-centered infinite volume limit (modulo scaling):} There is a sequence $\{\mcl M_n\}_{n\in\BB N}$ of random finite embedded lattices such that \begin{enumerate} \item the union of the closures of the bounded faces of each $\mcl M_n$ is either a closed disk or a closed square (as in Figure~\ref{fig-embedding-sim}), and \item if for each $n$ a point $z_n$ is sampled uniformly from Lebesgue measure on the union of faces in $\mcl M_n$, then there is a random $C_n >0$ (depending on $z_n$ and $\mcl M_n$) such that $C_n(\mcl M_n - z_n)$ converges in law to $\mcl M$ as $n \to \infty$ with respect to the metric~\eqref{eqn-map-metric}. \end{enumerate} \item {\bf Attainability as spatial average of sample instance (modulo scaling):} There is a way of associating with $\mcl M$ a (possibly random) sequence $U_n$ of origin-containing sets, each of which is a square or a disk, such that $\bigcup_{n=1}^\infty U_n = \infty$ a.s., and the following is true: suppose that, given $\mcl M$ and $U_n$, a point $z_n$ is sampled from Lebesgue measure on $U_n$.
+\begin{defn} A random embedded lattice $\mcl M$, endowed with conductance function $\frk c$, is {\bf translation invariant modulo scaling} if a.s.\ all of its faces are compact and it satisfies one of the following equivalent conditions. \begin{enumerate} \item {\bf Attainability as Lebesgue-centered infinite volume limit (modulo scaling):} There is a sequence $\{\mcl M_n\}_{n\in\BB N}$ of random finite embedded lattices such that the following is true. \begin{enumerate} \item The union of the closures of the bounded faces of each $\mcl M_n$ is either a closed disk or a closed square (as in Figure~\ref{fig-embedding-sim}). \item For each $n$, conditional on $\mcl M_n$ let $z_n$ be sampled uniformly from Lebesgue measure on the union of faces in $\mcl M_n$.
+There is a random $C_n >0$ (depending on $z_n$ and $\mcl M_n$) such that $C_n(\mcl M_n - z_n)$ converges in law to $\mcl M$ as $n \to \infty$ with respect to the metric~\eqref{eqn-map-metric}. \end{enumerate} \item {\bf Attainability as spatial average of sample instance (modulo scaling):} There is a way of associating with $\mcl M$ a (possibly random) sequence $U_n$ of origin-containing sets, each of which is a square or a disk, such that $\bigcup_{n=1}^\infty U_n = \BB C$ a.s., and the following is true: suppose that, given $\mcl M$ and $U_n$, a point $z_n$ is sampled from Lebesgue measure on $U_n$.
 Then there is a random $C_n >0$ (depending on $z_n$, $U_n$, and $\mcl M$) such that the random embedded lattices $C_n (\mcl M -z_n)$ converge in law to $\mcl M $ as $n \to \infty$. \item {\bf Invariance under repositioning origin within an origin-containing ``block'':} Suppose we associate with each embedded lattice $\mcl M$ a random partition $\mcl B(\mcl M)$ of the plane into a countable collection of {\em blocks}, where each block is a closed set with finite diameter and positive area, and each $z \in \BB C$ a.s.\ belongs to exactly one block\footnote{One can define a topology, hence a $\sigma$-algebra, on block decompositions in a similar manner to~\eqref{eqn-map-metric}, but with the $f_r$'s required to preserve blocks instead of vertices and edges.
 See also~\eqref{eqn-cell-metric}.
 Also note that a block decomposition differs from a cell configuration (Definition~\ref{def-cell-config}) in that blocks are not required to be connected.} (we allow $\mcl B(\mcl M)$ to depend on $\mcl M$ and possibly on additional randomness; see examples after this definition below).
-Suppose further that the procedure for constructing $\mcl B$ from $\mcl M$ commutes with translations and dilations in the sense that for each $C>0$ and $z\in\BB C$.
-If $z$ is sampled uniformly from Lebesgue measure on the origin-containing block, then for some random $C>0$ (depending on $\mcl M$ and $z$), the embedded lattice $C(\mcl M - z)$ agrees in law with $\mcl M$. \item {\bf Mass transport:} Suppose that $F : \BB M \times \BB C^2 \rta [0,\infty)$ is a non-negative measurable function on the space of embedded lattices with two marked points such that $F$ is covariant with respect to dilations and translations of the plane in the sense that \eqb F\left(C (\mcl M-z) , C(w_0-z) , C(w_1-z) \right) = C^{-2} F\left( \mcl M, w_0 , w_1 \right) ,\quad \forall C> 0, \quad \forall z\in\BB C . \eqe Then \eqb \BB E\left[ \int_{\BB C} F(\mcl M, 0, w)\, dw\right] = \BB E\left[ \int_{\BB C} F(\mcl M, w, 0)\, dw \right]. \eqe \end{enumerate} \end{defn}
+Suppose further that the procedure for constructing $\mcl B$ from $\mcl M$ commutes with translations and dilations in the sense that